offen/offen/docs/index.md

 layout: page
 title: Home
 nav_order: 1
-description: "Welcome to the documentation site for Offen, the fair and lightweight web analytics tool.
-Featuring guides for operators, users and developers."
+description: "Welcome to the Offen documentation site.
+Here you find guides to Offen Fair Web Analytics and other tools we develop."
 permalink: /
 ---